-If you’re looking for cheap hotels in Victoria BC, you likely will need to consider going outside of the immediate downtown area.
+If you’re looking for cheap hotels in Victoria BC, you probably think you'll need to consider going outside of the immediate downtown area.
+And you may.
 But it also depends on your definition of “cheap” and of course the season.
-But there are a few points to consider before we get to our listing.
+But there are a few points to consider before we get to our list of cheap hotels in Victoria.

 If you stay outside of walking distance to downtown, you’ll need to use some sort of transport.
 Public transit is an inexpensive, friendly and safe option.
 And we even have double-decker buses as part of our regular fleet which is a real treat if you’ve never been on one.
 Current fares are $5 per person over the age of 13 and for each paying customer, you can bring up to four children 12 years and under on board for free.
 So, if you’re a young family, this can be an inexpensive option but you will still want to add it in to your overall costs.